Beginner Guide for Black Bengal Goat Farming

 Appearance

-Black Bengal goats are primarily black, but sometimes they may have white color markings on the face and body.
+Color: Black Bengal goats are primarily black.
+But sometimes they may have white color markings on the face and body.

-The average weight of adult male goats is between 25-30 kg and adult females weigh between 20-25 kg.
+Weight: The average weight of adult male goats is between 25-30 kg and adult females 20-25 kg.

 Adaptability

-But most importantly, black Bengal can survive in hush climates compared to other breeds.
+Medium-hot climates are suitable for black Bengal goats.
+They can survive in hush climates compared to other breeds.

 Reproductive Efficiency